Getting started with OpenID connect#

 Otherwise, here is more information about how to use OIDC with Feide:

-In the dashboard you can configure which login providers you will enable for the end users.
+In the customer portal you can configure which login providers under configuration tab or under host organization you will enable for the end users.
 Your configuration here will be reflected in the available login options for the end users during login.
+See the login flow

 An important feature of Feide is the possibility to do access control on APIs through the platform.